andrurogerz/ds2/README.md

 ## Building ds2

 ds2 uses [CMake](http://www.cmake.org/) to generate its build system.
-A variety of CMake toolchain files are provided to help with cross compilation for other targets.
+A variety of CMake toolchain files are provided under the `Support\CMake` directory to help with cross compilation for other targets.

 The build instructions include instructions assuming that the [ninja-build](https://github.com/ninja-build/ninja) is used for the build tool.
 However, it is possible to use other build tools (e.g. make or msbuild).

 ### Requirements